lebseu/StudentManagementSystem/README.md

-# StudentManagementSystem
+# Student Data Saver

-This project is based on Node.js and Express Framework.
+This tiny project is based on Express Framework.
 XML is used as the database to store the students’ information.

-In this process, the module “xml2js” is required, in order to transfer the XML format to JSON format and make it easier to handle.
+The module “xml2js” is required to transfer the XML format to JSON format and make it easier to handle.